 Annika Huprikar is an incoming sophomore at Harvard University, and is a dual degree student in the five-year Harvard/Berklee College of Music program, where she plans to get a Bachelor's degree in Computer Science from Harvard and a Masters in Music from Berklee, likely in Film Scoring.
 She is a classically-trained pianist, composer, and chamber musician, and has been studying piano since the age of six.
 For classical piano, Annika has been under the tutelage of internationally-acclaimed classical pianist Susan Merdinger.
 At Berklee, Annika is currently studying Jazz Piano under the tutelage of world-renowned jazz pianist and composer Joanne Brackeen (NEA Jazz Master 2018).

 Annika was one of four nationally selected finalists for The American Prize competition in Piano Concerto Performance in 2017, and was one of five nationally selected finalists in the Piano Solo Performance division in 2019.
 Annika made her debut in Carnegie Hall in December 2017 as a Second Place Winner in the American Protege International Romantic Music Competition.
-Most recently, she won 2nd place in the Elite International Music Competition, for which she was invited to play at Carnegie Hall in March 2019; she performed the Pathetique Sonata by Beethoven.
+She won 2nd place in the Elite International Music Competition, for which she was invited to play at Carnegie Hall in March 2019; she performed the Pathetique Sonata by Beethoven.
 She has also won awards in the international Great Composers Competition, with a 2nd prize for Best Mozart Performance and 3rd prize for Best Rachmaninoff Performance.
-She won first prize at the Illinois Music Association's statewide competition in the Senior Piano Solo division with solo music by Rachmaninoff.
-Annika has also competed at various Sonatina and Sonata Festivals around Illinois.
-She has received Gold and Silver medals at the Sonata Festivals at Harper College and Roosevelt University in Chicago, and won distinction in Piano and Voice in the ILMEA Competition.
-She has also won first prize in piano at the Granquist Music Competition.
+She won first prize at the Illinois Music Association's statewide competition in the Senior Piano Solo division with solo music by Khachaturian.

-In March of 2017, at the age of 14, Annika made her concerto debut with the FullScore Chamber Orchestra in Chicago at the Merit School of Music to play Mozart's Concerto No. 12 in A Major.
-In October of 2017, she was invited by the Tutti Chamber Orchestra to perform a concerto in the orchestra’s 19th Fine Arts Fall Festival.
-Recently, Annika was named an Illinois Young Steinway Artist, and performed her solo repertoire in her Young Steinway Artists Concert in December 2018.
+In March 2017, at the age of 14, Annika made her concerto debut with the FullScore Chamber Orchestra in Chicago at the Merit School of Music, performing Mozart's Concerto No. 12 in A. In October 2017, she was invited by the Tutti Chamber Orchestra to perform a concerto in the orchestra’s 19th Fine Arts Fall Festival.
+Annika was named an Illinois Young Steinway Artist, and performed her solo repertoire in her Young Steinway Artists Concert in December 2018.

 She is also an analyst for Harvard Undergraduate Capital Partners (HUCP), a group that works with top VC firms around the country to connect them to compelling start-ups through in-depth research and delivery of due diligence and sourcing insights to partner VC firms.
-She is also planning on working for The Harvard Crimson newspaper on the technology board, as well as being a member of Harvard's Women in Computer Science.
+She is also on the Technology Board for The Harvard Crimson newspaper, as well as a member of Harvard's Women in Computer Science.